The SO(3) monopole cobordism and superconformal simple type: The leading term computation

 \subsection{A neighborhood of a top stratum point}

 Let $\bx\in\Sym^\ell(X)$ be in the top stratum of $\Sym^\ell(X)$.
 In this section, we collect some results needed in the proof of Proposition \ref{prop:LeadingTerm} about the topology of a neighborhood of $M_\fs\times\{\bx\}$ in $\bar\sM_\ft/S^1$.
+We describe this using the language of virtual neighborhoods (also called Kuranishi models).
+(See McDuff and Wehrheim \cite{McDuff_Wehrheim_2017plms, McDuff_Wehrheim_2017gt, McDuff_Wehrheim_2018} for one approach to their detailed definition and for references therein to other approaches.)
+For additional details that we omit here for the sake of brevity, see Feehan and Leness \cite{FL5}.
+Recall that a \emph{smoothly-stratified space} is a topological space stratified by smooth manifolds \cite[Section 21.1]{KMBook}.
+For the purposes of this article, a \emph{virtual neighborhood} of a subspace $Y$ of a smoothly-stratified space $Z$ is a smoothly-stratified space $W$ with $Y\subset W$, together with a smoothly-stratified homeomorphism between $Z$ and and a subspace $Z_W\subset W$ whose intersection with each stratum $W_\Si$ of $W$ is given by the zero locus of a transversely-vanishing section of a vector bundle $V_\Si\to W_\Si$, referred to as the \emph{obstruction bundle}, with the property that the restriction of this homeomorphism to $Y\subset Z$ is the identity map on $Y$.
 Although the definition of the intersection numbers appearing in equation \eqref{eq:CobordismFormulaIntForm} (and thus defining the coefficient \eqref{eq:HighestPowerOfIntersectionForm}) requires a smooth structure on the link $\bL_{\ft,\fs}$, the equality \eqref{eq:LinkPairingAsCohomology} turns these intersection numbers into a cohomological pairing which allows us to work in the topological category.
 To keep the exposition simple, we shall leave discussions of smooth structures to the proof of \eqref{eq:LinkPairingAsCohomology} in \cite{FL5} as much as possible.